 Music Marketing contains lots of different ways to promote an artist’s music – radio and DSP guest playlist help to bring awareness of new music to people, recorded and written interviews let them know about an artist more and consequently check the music out, as well as performances at TV shows like “Late Night Show with Steven Colbert”, “SNL” etc. However, the more society moves towards the use of different technologies, such as the Internet which includes social media, the more it needs visual content.
 To promote music and make people perceive it deeper, the artist management team should try to use as many people’s senses as possible – and for now, the most affordable way is to deliver it through audio and visuals.

 Nowadays, artists and their teams have tons of tools that they can use to visualize their ideas, especially after the pandemic.
+Not only that, many use websites like SocialWick to buy YouTube likes for their video content.
 Throughout the years, artists proved that there are a few creative ways to combine visuals with Music Marketing, get creative and deliver amazing marketing campaigns which lead to its success.
 Here are a few of them:

 Lots of Music Videos